- 0.1 Conduction Abnormalities

 First degree Heart block

-If the PR interval is greater than 0.2s, then we call it first degree block.
-All the waves will still be present, there will just be a gap between the p wave and QRS complex.
+If the PR interval is greater than 0.2s, then we call it first degree AV node block.
+All the waves will still be present, however you will notice a larger gap (pause) between the p wave and QRS complex.

-First degree heart block is not in itself very important – it can be a sign of coronary artery disease, acute rheumatic carditis, digoxin toxicity or electrolyte disturbance.
+First degree heart block is not in itself very important – it can be a sign of coronary artery disease, acute rheumatic carditis, digoxin toxicity or electrolyte disturbance, but does not usually require treatment.

 Second degree Heart block

-This is where there is an intermittent absence of QRS complexes – and thus an indication that there is a blockage somewhere between the AV nodes and the ventricles.
+This is where there is an intermittent absence of QRS complexes – and thus an indication that there is a blockage somewhere between the AV node and the ventricles.

 - Mobitz type 2 phenomenon – this is where there is a regular rhythm, and a fairly constant PR interval, but every now and again there is an absent QRS (pictured above). basically for every QRS, there are 2 or 3 p waves.